lico-n/ZygiskFrida/README.md

 - The process is not being ptraced like it is with frida-server.
 Avoiding ptrace based detection.
 - Control about the injection time of the gadget.

+This repo also provides a [Riru](https://github.com/RikkaApps/Riru) flavor in case you are still using riru with an older magisk version rather than zygisk.

 ## How to use the module

 ### General Usage